 - Vegan cream.
 We really like Elmlea plant based cream, but use your favourite brand.
-Coconut milk or cashew cream also works well.
+Coconut milk or cashew cream also work well.

-- Potatoes - chopped into chunks.
-You can leave the skins on, just be sure to give them a good wash and scrub beforehand
+- Potatoes - chopped into small bite-size chunks.
+You can leave the skins on, just be sure to give them a good wash and scrub beforehand.

 1. To make this spicy and delicious vegetable tikka masala the first thing you will need to do is marinate the cauliflower.
 Chuck all of the marinade ingredients into a bowl, and mix them until they are combined.
 Add the cauliflower to the bowl and coat with the marinade.
 Ensure that the cauliflower is well coated so that it soaks up the flavour.

 2. Line a baking tray with parchment paper, and then lay out the pieces of cauliflower on it.
 Try to spread them out evenly.
 Pop them in the oven on gas mark 5/190°C for 15 minutes.
 You’ll need to turn them over once about half way through.
 This will ensure that they cook evenly.

-- While your cauliflower is cooking, heat a dash of oil in a pan.
+3. While the cauliflower is cooking, heat a dash of oil in a pan.
 We’d recommend a high temperature oil like groundnut or rapeseed.
-Add your cumin seeds and fry them until they start to sputter.
+Add the cumin seeds and fry until they start to sputter.

-- Once the cumin seeds are sputtering, add your onion and potatoes to the pan and sauté for around 10 minutes.
+4. Once the cumin seeds are sputtering, add the onion and potatoes to the pan and sauté for around 10 minutes.